What user researchers can learn from Sherlock Holmes

 We’ll alternate between wearing our deerstalker and our UX hat as we take a look at what each of these steps can teach us about doing good UX research.

 Step 1.
 Understand the problem to be solved

 “I never guess.
 It is a shocking habit — destructive to the logical faculty.”

 — The Sign of Four (1890).

 Which do you find most interesting, questions or answers?

 It’s no contest — the question always wins.
 Even asking that simple question got you thinking — but as soon as you answered the interest is over.
 Answers are seldom exciting in the way that questions are and, like most researchers, Holmes was intrigued by the challenge of the problem.

-So it’s puzzling that in the world of design so much prominence is given to “solutions” or answers.
+So it’s puzzling that in the world of product and system design so much prominence is given to “solutions” or answers.
 Solutions are the goal but they should never be the starting point.
 The cost of focusing too early on design solutions, as many development teams do, is that you easily lose sight of the problem you are trying to solve.

 Sherlock Holmes resisted leaping to solutions, arguing: